-- 1. Go to Settings.
+1. Go to Settings.

-- 2. Touch Storage.

-- Internal Storage Displays the total amount of space on internal storage and amount used.
+- 2. Touch Storage. - Internal Storage Displays the total amount of space on internal storage and amount used.

-Touch Internal shared storage to display a the amount of storage used by apps, photos, videos, audio and other files.
+If the device has removable storage installed, touch Internal shared storage to display a the amount of internal storage used by apps, photos, videos, audio and other files.